The trends making dentists worry

 Mail order orthodontics

-Many dentists have grown concerned about the potential harm that can be caused by patients using mail-order orthodontics and DIY aligners without visiting a dentist.
+Many dentists have grown concerned about the potential harm that can be caused by patients using mail-order orthodontics and direct-to-consumer aligners without visiting a dentist.

 In September, the American Association of Orthodontists urged dentists to report adverse events with direct-to-consumer clear aligners to the FDA.